nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/conf_file.JPG" width="500">

 Once you have modified the conf file, you are ready to have the OpenVpn service run at boot-up.
-In order to run openvpn at startup, you need to add it as a startup service.<br>
+To accomplish this you need to add it as a startup service.<br>

-Run the following command: _sudo systemctl enable openvpn_ <br>
+Run the following command:<br>_sudo systemctl enable openvpn_ <br>

 The conf file will be read on startup and VPN will start silently in the background on bootup.

 __You are done!__

 Reboot the RPI3 _(sudo reboot now)_ and the OpenVpn service should start running on startup under the covers.
-The easiest way to check if VPN is working is to open a browser up in the Desktop and going to: <br>
+The easiest way to check if VPN is working is to open a browser up in the Desktop and going to your VPN provider's website: <br>
 https://www.privateinternetaccess.com/

 It will tell you that you are protected and that your webpage is being requested from an IP other than the IP that your ISP provider assigns to you: